 Prickly redfish in Torres Strait is assumed to represent a single biological stock (Tim Skewes [CSIRO], 2013, pers. comm.).

-The TAC for prickly redfish in 2018 (15 t) is based on an estimate of maximum sustainable yield (MSY), using a biomass estimate from the 2002 survey (Skewes et al. 2004).
-The TAC was reduced from 20 to 15 t during 2017 due to sustainability concerns coming from previous overfishing and inadequate catch reporting (PZJA 2018).
+The TAC for prickly redfish in 2019 (15 t) is based on an estimate of maximum sustainable yield (MSY), using a biomass estimate from the 2002 survey (Skewes et al. 2004).
+The TAC was reduced from 20 t to 15 t during 2017 due to sustainability concerns coming from previous overfishing and inadequate catch reporting (PZJA 2018).
 MSY was estimated using a simplified surplus production model that relies on estimates of biomass and natural mortality (M).
-The surplus production model assumed an MSY of 0.2MB0 and used the lower bound of the 90% confidence interval of the 2002 estimate of standing stock (approximately 343 t) as B0.
+The surplus production model assumed an MSY of 0.2MB0 (where B0 is the unfished biomass), and used the lower bound of the 90% confidence interval of the 2002 estimate of standing stock (approximately 343 t) as B0.
 Following the 2002 survey of eastern Torres Strait, Skewes et al. (2004) classified prickly redfish as ‘exploited’ where the population was currently being fished, or had previously been fished, but showed no evidence of severe depletion.
 The application of meta-rules for calculating the TAC, based on the level of exploitation, led to the MSY estimate being halved, generating a TAC of 20 t.
 The combination of using the lower bound of the 90% confidence interval for biomass, using a 0.2 scaling factor for natural mortality (instead of the more typical 0.5) and halving the final MSY estimate (to account for previous exploitation) resulted in a TAC that is considered to be conservative.

 Stock status determination